 Air Surveillance Maritime Patrol (ASMP)

-A fleet of four P-8A Poseidon aircraft have been acquired to replace the former P-3K2 Orion Maritime Patrol fleet.
+A fleet of four P-8A Poseidon aircraft have replaced the former P-3K2 Orion Maritime Patrol fleet.
 The project is also delivering a flight training simulator, infrastructure and other elements to support the capability.

 P-8A Poseidons

-On 2 July 2018, Cabinet approved the acquisition of four Boeing P-8A Poseidon maritime patrol aircraft to replace the aging P-3K2 Orion aircraft – a $2.34 billion, once in a generation investment.
+In 2018, Cabinet approved the acquisition of four Boeing P-8A Poseidon maritime patrol aircraft to replace the ageing P-3K2 Orion aircraft – a $2.34 billion, once in a generation investment.

+This Ministry continues to lead the delivery of this project.
 The first aircraft – NZ4801 – arrived in country on 12 December 2022, and the first fully NZDF-controlled flight took place the following month.
-The second and third aircraft arrived at RNZAF Base Ohakea on 18 March and 19 May 2023 respectively.
-The final aircraft arrived on 17 July 2023.
+By July 2023 all four aircraft had been delivered.

 NewZealandP 8A v2